-Krakow is the formal capital of Poland.
-It seems to be one of the most interesting cities to discover in the whole of Europe.
-In historical records, Krakow is the main historical city of Malopolska.
+Krakow is the formal capital of Poland and one of the most interesting cities in the whole of Europe.
 Rich history, amazing architecture and awesome cultural events.
 Check our guide on the Top to See in Krakow.

 The central site of the Nazi General Government during WWII

 Find out the Best of Krakow and Where to Eat in Krakow!

 Poland is generally safer than most of the European countries, east or west.
 Krakow is safer than other major cities in Poland.

 Certainly, one may get into trouble when in the wrong place at the wrong time and with the wrong people.

 Yet mere common sense plus just elementary precautions should suffice to keep a visitor perfectly safe in Krakow.

 In case you lost something, do not expect the Police to spend the whole day looking for ghosts.

 It happens every 5 minutes and we have to be careful with our staff, especially in places with a lot of people.